Kim Rosen (engineer): Work

 Kimberly Rosen works both for independent artists and labels and major label record companies and producers.
 Her most notable releases include works of Bonnie Raitt, Wynonna Judd, Joe Henry, Superdrag, Jeff Bridges, Amy Helm, and Title Fight.

 In 2014, she worked on the remake of the Johnny Cash album Bitter Tears, published by Sony Masterworks, with the participation of Emmylou Harris, Steve Earl, Gillian Welch, The Milk Carton Kids and Kris Kristofferson.
-In 2015, she mastered the rearrangement of "Forever Young", theme of the television series Parenthood, performed by Rhiannon Giddens and Iron & Wine for its season finale.
+In 2015, she mastered the rearrangement of "Forever Young", theme of the television series Parenthood, performed by Rhiannon Giddens and Iron & Wine for its series finale.

 Rosen was nominated for Best Engineered album (non-classical) for Bonnie Raitt's Dig In Deep (2016) and Milk Carton Kids' All the Things That I Did and All the Things That I Didn't Do (2018).

-Several albums mastered by Kimberly Rosen received a Grammy Award nomination.
-Aimee Mann's Mental Illness (2017) won the Best Folk Album Grammy; Bettye LaVette's Worthy (2015) was Grammy-nominated for Best Blues Album, while Victor Wainwright's Victor Wainwright and The Train (2018) and Teresa James & the Rhythm Tramps' Here In Babylon (2018) were nominated for Best Contemporary Blues Albums.
+Several albums mastered by Kimberly Rosen have received Grammy Award nominations as well as wins.
+The Bonnie Raitt album "Just Like That" received four nominations and three wins, including the Grammy Award for Song of the Year (2023).
+Aimee Mann's Mental Illness (2017) won the Best Folk Album Grammy; as did the Rhiannon Giddens album "They're Calling Me Home" (2022).